Thinking of expanding your business internationally? Just how good are European companies at paying invoices?

-When you conduct business abroad, it is good to delve into the payment behavior of your debtor to find out how good they are at paying.
+When you conduct business abroad, it is good to delve into the payment behaviour of your debtor to find out how good they are at paying.
 In almost every European country, a legal payment period of 30 days applies to companies.
-However, the payment behavior is not the same in every country.
+However, the payment behaviour is not the same in every country.
 For example, there are countries where payments are usually made quickly, but there are also countries that will happily wait a few months before paying an invoice.
-In addition, there are other aspects that influence the payment behavior of European companies.
+In addition, there are other aspects that influence the payment behaviour of European companies.

 Many companies from Southern European countries do not adhere to the payment term.
 For example, 60% of French companies pay their invoices too late.
 Spain also has a lax attitude when it comes to paying invoices.
 They pay 70 days later, just like many companies from Italy.
 In fact, it is not uncommon in Italy that payment is only made after 100 days.
 We also have experienced this with some Greek companies.
 It is therefore important to have a strict debtor policy when you conduct business with a company from Southern Europe.
 This way you avoid having to wait for your money or even worse: transfer your debt collection claim now.

-Although the payment behavior of some Eastern European companies has not always been good, this has improved considerably in recent years.
-Stable economic growth in Eastern Europe has had a positive effect on payment behavior.
+Although the payment behaviour of some Eastern European companies has not always been good, this has improved considerably in recent years.
+Stable economic growth in Eastern Europe has had a positive effect on payment behaviour.
 This is particularly reflected in Polish companies.

 The payment behaviour of companies in Western Europe has been fairly good for years.
 Countries such as Germany and the Netherlands are among the better payers in Europe.
 In comparison with other countries, invoices are paid reasonably on time.
 But despite the positive payment behaviour, it is important to use a good, strict debtor policy.
 Every year we handle many debt collection cases involving companies from these countries.